A new class of superhydrophobic nanomaterials might simplify the process of protecting surfaces from water.

 To be superhydrophobic, a material has to have a water contact angle larger than 150 degrees.
 Contact angle is the angle at which the surface of the water meets the surface of the material.
 The greater the beading, the higher the angle.
 An angle of 0 degrees is basically a puddle, while a maximum angle of 180 degrees defines a sphere just touching the surface.

 The Barron team’s LSEM, with an observed angle of about 155 degrees, is essentially equivalent to the best fluorocarbon-based superhydrophobic coatings, Barron said.
 Even with varied coating techniques and curing temperatures, the material retained its qualities, the researchers reported.

-Potential applications include friction-reducing coatings for marine applications where there is international agreement in trying to keep water safe from such potentially dangerous additives as fluorocarbons, Barron said.
-“The textured surfaces of other superhydrophobic coatings are often damaged and thus reduce the hydrophobic nature,” he said.
+Potential applications include friction-reducing coatings for marine applications where there is international agreement in trying to keep water safe from such potentially dangerous additives as fluorocarbons, Barron says.
+“The textured surfaces of other superhydrophobic coatings are often damaged and thus reduce the hydrophobic nature,” he says.
 “Our material has a more random hierarchical structure that can sustain damage and maintain its effects.”

 He said the team is working to improve the material’s adhesion to various substrates, as well as looking at large-scale application to surfaces.

 Co-authors of the paper are Julian Eastoe, a professor of chemistry at the University of Bristol; Alex Lord, a researcher at the Swansea University Center for Nanohealth; and Frédéric Guittard, a professor at the University of Nice Sophia Antipolis.
 Barron is the Charles W. Duncan Jr.–Welch Professor of Chemistry and a professor of materials science and nanoengineering at Rice and the Sêr Cymru Chair of Low Carbon Energy and Environment at Swansea.